FatemehNaeinian/Modern-Control/README.md

 # Modern-Control
-This repo contains all modern control course projects.
+This repository contains all modern control course projects.